 The type "Reference" allows a parameter to be allocated as a reference to another parameter.
 This parameter is performed with a cross-search of all the jobs on the same level as the current job.
-This enables you to obtain parameters for jobs which are not immediate parents of the current job.
-The parameter that is to be referenced must be inserted into the Reference field by clicking Paste (Copy from the Parameters tab of another Job Definition).
+This makes it possible to get parameters from jobs that are not a direct parent of the current job.
+The parameter that is to be referenced must be inserted in the Reference field using Paste (Copy from the "Parameter" tab of another Job Definition).